top of page

 Better Compensation Models

-Many drivers advocate for a shift from per-mile pay to hourly rates, particularly for time spent waiting or navigating congested urban centers.
+Many drivers advocate for a shift from per-mile pay to hourly rates.
+They especially want fair compensation for the time spent waiting or navigating congested urban centers.

 Respect and Recognition

-Drivers also want to see a cultural shift that recognizes their essential role in the economy.
-Better treatment at warehouses, cleaner rest facilities, and more flexible schedules are common requests.
+There’s a strong call for a cultural shift that acknowledges the essential role drivers play in the economy.
+Requests for better treatment at warehouses, cleaner rest facilities, and more flexible schedules are growing louder.

 Technology and Training Investments

-Upgrading trucking infrastructure, offering skill development programs, and using apps for better load management and route planning can make life easier on the road.
+Investing in trucking infrastructure is crucial.
+Offering skill development programs and implementing apps for better load management and route planning can simplify life on the road.

 The Future of Trucking in Canada